Meeting Needs Resulting From Poverty

 But whoever has worldly goods and sees his brother or sister [in Christ] in need, and closes his heart against him, how does the love of God remain in him? - 1 John 3:17

 If a brother or sister [in Christ] is without clothing and in need of daily food, and one of you says to them, “Go in peace, be warmed and be filled,” yet you do not give them what is necessary for their body, what use is that?
 In the same way, faith also, if it has no works, is dead, being by itself. - James 2:15-17

-Matthew 25 is not a general call to help those in poverty.
+We are to help those who truly have no way to help themselves, but our brothers and sisters in Christ are the highest priority.
+Matthew 25 is not a general call to help everyone who is in poverty.
 It is a reminder that Christians will help their brother and sisters in Christ, whenever there is a need.